apache/doris/docs/en/administrator-guide/config/be_config.md

 * Default: false

 The merged expired rowset version path will be deleted after half an hour.
 In abnormal situations, deleting these versions will result in the problem that the consistent path of the query cannot be constructed.
 When the configuration is false, the program check is strict and the program will directly report an error and exit.
 When configured as true, the program will run normally and ignore this error.
-In general, ignoring this error will not affect the query, only when the merged version is dispathed by fe, -230 error will appear.
+In general, ignoring this error will not affect the query, only when the merged version is dispatched by fe, -230 error will appear.

 ### inc_rowset_expired_sec